-The management of our ongoing COVID-19 response will be governed and managed in accordance with Government directives and advice and the implementation of our COVID Safe plan.
+The management of our ongoing COVID-19 response will be governed and managed in accordance with Government directives and advice and the implementation of our COVIDSafe plan.
 We have the technology infrastructure in place to work from home where required and engage online with our partners and community.
-Technology such as Microsoft Teams allow us to maintain regular contact with our staff, community, contractors and other agencies.
-To date we have been able to successfully run Board and Committee meetings remotely.
-A tightening of restrictions would impact some activities involving community engagement and on-ground activities.
+Technology such as Microsoft Teams has allowed us to maintain regular contact with our staff, community, contractors and other agencies.
+Should a return to tightening of restrictions be necessary, this would impact some activities involving community engagement and on-ground activities.
 Where activities require close physical proximity and alternative methods are not available, we may postpone those activities and advise our investors of any impacts.